rosschapman/internetross/blog.md

 The article is another offering to the OO world which introduces the dependency indirection "injectable factory" design pattern as a cure for "rigid direct dependencies" in unit tests.
 Super simple stuff.

-Also just LOL the indexical disambiguation science of the OO world; fucking riveting.
+Also just LOL the indexical disambiguation science of the OO world.
+I'm just in love with Steve Yegge's satire about this.
 A true [kingdom of nouns](https://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html).
+Frankly it's a deliciously bookish world compared to JS-land where it's function function function function.

-I think the article is just a way of instructing the use of mocks without dependency injection, helping you avoid writing a service implementation for your tests that looks like this:
+If I grokked it right, I think the article is just a way of instructing the use of mocks without dependency injection, helping you avoid writing a service implementation for your tests that looks like this:

 ```java
 public class OrderServiceImpl implement OrderService {